 Jesus who is our example was filled with the Holy Spirit, yet He never spoke in tongues.
 Some preachers are mistakenly teaching that every time a person is filled with the Holy Spirit, he or she must speak in tongues.
-The Holy Spirit is the One that decides who gets which gift as He sees fit “Spirit, dividing to every man severally as he will” (1 Corinthians 12:11) and not as man wills.
+But the Bible teaches that the Holy Spirit is the One that decides who gets which gift as He sees fit “Spirit, dividing to every man severally as he will” (1 Corinthians 12:11) and not as man wills.

-In addition, we notice that out of more than 50 examples in the Bible where God filled His people with the Spirit, only three times is the gift of tongues connected with the experience.
+In addition, we notice that out of more than 50 examples in the Bible where God filled His people with the Spirit, only three times is the gift of tongues connected with the experience (Acts chapters 2, 10, and 19) .
 Also, of the 27 books in the New Testament, only three books mention the gift of tongues.
-And out of the 39 Bible authors only Luke, Paul, and Mark mention the gift of tongues.

 In His service,